peachdocs/docs/en-US/howto/extension.md

 ## Highlight JS

-Highlight JS is enabled and can not be disabled, but if you can customize the theme of it.
+Highlight JS is enabled and can not be disabled, but you can customize the theme of it.

 For example, you want to use `zenburn` theme instead of default one.